salihmarangoz/PythonExperiments/Backscrub_Alt/README.md

 # Backscrub_Alt

-I was trying to find an alternative to https://github.com/floe/backscrub and tried models from https://github.com/anilsathyan7/Portrait-Segmentation/tree/master/models/portrait_video

-Also, portrait_video.py writes the output to stdout as binary which is forwarded to v4l2 device using ffmpeg.
+I was trying to find an alternative to [floe/backscrub](https://github.com/floe/backscrub) and tried models from [anilsathyan7/Portrait-Segmentation](anilsathyan7/Portrait-Segmentation).
+Also, `portrait_video.py` writes the output image to stdout in binary which is forwarded to v4l2loopback device using ffmpeg.

 ## Requirements